-- 1. Install MySQL Client. - 2.
-Add the path to mysql.exe to your system PATH variable. - Set the JAVA_HOME variable to the installed JDK version; for example, \$ENV:JAVA_HOME="c:\Java\jdk1.7.0_67" - 4.
-Download the MySQL Connector Jar file. - 5.
-Copy the jar file into your installation folder: - If you plan to install Ranger using the MSI Setup GUI, copy the jar file into the folder containing the MSI. - If you plan to install Ranger using the command-line interface, copy the jar file into the folder containing your cluster properties file.
+Requirement Installation instructions Active Directory or LDAP Server For information on setting up Active Directory or an LDAP Server, see the Microsoft documentation.
+MySQL 1.
+Install MySQL Client.
+2. Add the path to mysql.exe to your system PATH variable.
+3. Set the JAVA_HOME variable to the installed JDK version; for example, \$ENV:JAVA_HOME="c:\Java \jdk1.7.0_67" 4.
+Download the MySQL Connector Jar file.
+5. Copy the jar file into your installation folder: If you plan to install Ranger using the MSI Setup GUI, copy the jar file into the folder containing the MSI.

+Requirement Installation instructions If you plan to install Ranger using the command-line interface, copy the jar file into the folder containing your cluster properties file.